maflot/ReadTheDocsDiceplot/docs/source/python.rst

 .. raw:: html
     :file: python_plots/dice_plot_6_example.html
-Figure: A sample dice plot generated using the pyDicePlot package.
+Figure: A sample DicePlot generated using the pyDicePlot package.

-Diceplot
+DicePlot
 ~~~~~~~~
 Here is a simple example of how to use the ``pydiceplot`` package using dummy data.
 The example shows a dummy dataframe containing three hypothetical categorical variables: ``CellType``, ``Pathway``, and ``PathologyVariable``.